EmmanuelDemey/trainings-v2/training/solutions/vuejs_advanced/12_testing_integration/README.md

 ### 5. The journey — `cypress/e2e/triage.cy.ts`

-Sign in, read the queue, open a ticket, close one, and check the error state.
+Sign in, read the queue, open a ticket, and check the error state.
 Serve the list from `cypress/fixtures/tickets.json`.

 > **Not one `cy.wait(number)` in the file.** A fixed wait is either flaky or
 > slow, usually both.
 Wait on an alias, or on an assertion.